App-vNext/Polly/docs/chaos/latency.md

 // See https://www.pollydocs.org/chaos/latency#defaults for defaults.
 var optionsDefault = new LatencyStrategyOptions();

-// The 60% of calls will be randomly affected. var basicOptions = new LatencyStrategyOptions
+// 60% of invocations will be randomly affected. var basicOptions = new LatencyStrategyOptions
 {
     Latency = TimeSpan.FromSeconds(30),